blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 ## Step 3: Where's The Malware?

 We are not done with network connections yet.
-Lets try looking at our malware!
+Lets try looking for our malware!

 Go ahead an open an instance of **Windows PowerShell**.